mhantsch/maxtend/BACKGROUND.md

 On the positive side, I now type faster than ever before on Qwerty, topping at 110 wpm on a good day, and consistently typing around 80-90 wpm.
 Plus, typing feels so much easier and more comfortable with Colemak.

 ### Will this work with Qwerty?
 The layouts are designed with Colemak in mind.
 However, most of the changes I added in additional layers could be done with other base layouts (such as Qwerty or Dvorak), too.
-You would have to adapt the keys in the AHK script.
-The UHK configuration will also be affected for some of the bindings.
+You would have to adapt the keys in the AHK script. keyd and Kanata configs should be mostly unaffected.
+The UHK configuration will be affected for some of the bindings.

 ## The Goal
 * Typing on standard Colemak layout including international symbols (via AltGr combinations)